WolfgangMehner/vim-plugins/c-support/README.md

 RELEASE NOTES FOR VERSION 6.2.1
 ----------------------------------------------------------------------
+- The templates which are inserted into new files as file skeletons can be specified in the templates library, via properties:
+    C::FileSkeleton::Header, Cpp::FileSkeleton::Header,
+    C::FileSkeleton::Source, Cpp::FileSkeleton::Source
 - Fix a problem with the path when setting 'Run->executable to run'.
 - New and reworked templates.
 Change statement templates.